TomaszWaszczyk/substrate-runtime-developer/questions.md

 #### Q1

-There is many "Trait" names, do not you think that the "Trait" name should be rather "Config" or something like that??
+There is many "Trait" names, do not you think that the "Trait" name should be rather "Config" or "Configuration", something like that??
 Or I understand it wrong?
 My understaing is that the "Trait" is just "Config", I am right?

-In `/recipes/pallets/check-membership/src/loose/mod.rs` there is:
+In `/recipes/pallets/check-membership/src/loose/mod.rs` there is example:

 ```rust
 /// The pallet's configuration trait